griffio/griffio.github.io/_posts/2014-12-11-Autovalue.md

 gradle compileJava task will use the plugin to detect @AutoValue classes and generate the java source to src/generated/auto-value/<package/AutoValue_Classname]

-The AutoValue_ class won't exist before the annotation processor runs.
+The AutoValue_ class wont exist before the annotation processor runs.
 The create method can return null initially.

 ---